 Descriptive Text

-I am a PhD student specializing in Computational Science at the Department of Mechanical and Aerospace Engineering, UC San Diego, advised by Prof. David Saintillan and Prof. Albert Chern.
-I received my bachelor’s degree from the same department in 2019.
-I am currently seeking a postdoc position.
+I am a Ph.D. student in Computational Science in the Department of Mechanical and Aerospace Engineering at UC San Diego, where I am co-advised by Profs.
+David Saintillan and Albert Chern.
+Beginning in Fall 2026, I will join Harvard University as a postdoctoral fellow, working with Prof. L. Mahadevan.

 News